rwgk/cccl/docs/cuda_parallel/developer_overview.rst

 If we only needed to support reduction of floating point numbers using the sum operation, the code above would be enough.
 However, we want to support reduction of any type using any operation.
-Let's say, a user defines a Python function that we have to invoke on C++ end.
+Let's say, a user defines a Python function that we have to invoke from C++.
-We can compile Python function to PTX using numba.cuda as follows:
+We can compile the Python function to PTX using numba.cuda as follows:

 .. code-block:: python

     import numba.cuda

     def op(value):
         return 2 * value

     ptx, _ = numba.cuda.compile(op, sig=numba.int32(numba.int32))